nonnatus/serverhowto/README.md

-serverhowto
+Nonnatus Server Howto
 ===========

-The Server Howto Document for Project Nonnatus
+The Server Howto Document for Project Nonnatus.

+Compile this document with the following command:
+ * pdflatex nonnatus && pdflatex nonnatus